Welcome to the NH Farm to School Program!

 NH Farm to School hosts two harvest projects to help educators, parents, and communities enjoy farm fresh foods all year round, the NH Harvest of the Month program and the Indigenous Harvest calendar.

-FARM TO SCHOOL MONTH
+FARM TO SCHOOL WEBINAR SERIES

 NH Farm to School is located on the traditional lands and waterways of the Abenaki, Penacook and Wabanaki Peoples, past and present.
 We acknowledge with honor and gratitude the land itself and the people who have stewarded it throughout generations.
 Learn more about Indigenous people and heritage in New Hampshire here.